eyra/feldspar/README.md

 - [API](src/framework/processing/py/port/api)

-  - [commands.py](src/framework/processing/py/port/api/commands.py): Defines commands, pages and prompts that are used to communicate from the Python script to the `VisualisationEngine` and `Bridge`.
+  - [commands.py](src/framework/processing/py/port/api/commands.py): Defines commands, pages and prompts that are used to communicate from the Python script to the `VisualizationEngine` and `Bridge`.
   - [props.py](src/framework/processing/py/port/api/commands.py): Defines property objects for pages and prompts

 ## Code instructions